xai-org-shared/vendor-eval-kit/README.md

 ---

-## Step 1 — Make sure you have the sample task dataset you wish to submi
+## Step 1 — Make sure you have the sample task dataset you wish to submit

 Your task format would look something like this: